FanavaranFakhteh/DaroonApp/README.md

 	DaroonApp.init(yourActivity.this);

-add **metda-data** with your version's token to your AndroidManifest (you can get token from your [panel](http://daroonapp.com) or [Admin Application](http://daroonapp.com) after your app's version verify)
+add **meta-data** with your version's token to your AndroidManifest (you can get token from your [panel](http://daroonapp.com) or [Admin Application](http://daroonapp.com) after your app's version verify)

 	  <meta-data